dqops/dqo/docs/checks/column/accuracy/total-sum-match-percent.md

 **total sum match percent** checks

 **Description**
-Column level check that ensures that there are no more than a maximum percentage of difference of sum of a table column and of a sum of another table column.
+Column-level check that ensures that there are no more than a maximum percentage of difference of sum of a table column and of a sum of another table column.

 ___